MCFpy/mcf/docs/mcf_walkthrough.md

 ### Implementation

 Common support checks and corrections are done before any estimation.
 The estimated probabilities are based on the random forest classifier.
-If common support is based on cross-validation, all training data will be used.
+If common support (together with local centering) is based on cross-validation, all training data will be used.

 The support checks are based on the estimated propensity scores discussed above.
 You may specify a quantile in [cs_quantil](./mcf_api.md#cs_quantil).
 Denoting by $q$ the quantile chosen, the program drops observations with propensities scores smaller than the largest $q$ or larger than the smallest ($1-q$) quantile of the treatment groups.
 Alternatively, you may specify the support threshold of the propensity scores in [cs_min_p](./mcf_api.md#cs_min_p).
 If a support check is conducted, the program removes all observations with at least one treatment state off support.